taciogt/medium-examples/wip-go-data-pipelines/post.md

 ```

 Despite being quite simple at first glance, this block of code has some decisions worth noticing:
 * The function has a single `context.Context` parameter.
-It doesn't require more than that since all data will be retrieved, and this `ctx` variable will be required to handle communications between go routines;
+It doesn't require more than that since all data will be retrieved, without any parameterized filters.
+This `ctx` variable will be crucial to handle communications between go routines enabling features like external cancellation;
 * There are two distinct channels being returned, the last one reserved for errors.
-  * It is possible to create a struct holding successful values and errors, enabling the return of a single value.
+  * It is possible to create a struct holding both successful and error values, so the function would have a single return value.
-  The chosen approach looks closer to most go signatures that return an error
+  The chosen approach has separate values to look closer to most go signatures that return an error,
 * The result values are unbuffered `chan` values.
   * One could argue that a buffered channel could improve performance by optimizing for I/O throughput, but it would lead to increased complexity.
   Buffered channels would requiring checking the buffer length before closing to avoid discarding relevant data.